-Located in Heritage Hall 202, the MLL offers in-person tutoring (no appointment needed).
-Tutors will not help with graded assignments, solve all of your problems, or work with you for extended periods of time, but they will help guide you so that you can complete your work independently.
-Be sure to bring your class materials with you.
-The MLL is open Monday-Friday from the first day of class to the last day of class.
-Tutoring is not available during holidays, breaks, and Final Exam week.
+Located in Heritage Hall 202, the MLL offers in-person tutoring (no appointment needed, open Monday through Friday from first to last day of classes except holidays, breaks, and Final Exam week).
 No food or drink is allowed except bottled water.